Go to the Nature Institute’s home page

 Notes

-1. On the relevance of Russell’s work today, see “Heredity, Development and Evolution: The Unmodern Synthesis of E. S. Russell” by Maurizio Esposito (2013).
+2. On the relevance of Russell’s work today, see “Heredity, Development and Evolution: The Unmodern Synthesis of E. S. Russell” by Maurizio Esposito (2013).
 For a view of Russell along with W. E. Ritter, Kurt Goldstein, Agnes Arber, and J. H. Woodger, see “A Reflection on Biological Thought: Whatever Happened to the Organism?” by Robin W. Bruce (2014).

-6. German philosopher, Dieter Wandschneider, has commented that “In a world in which sickness can effectively be cured, clinics and spas are at people’s disposal, artificial limbs are applied, and replacement organs are implanted, the biological principle of [Darwin, in its modern form] has been ‘unhinged’”:
+9. German philosopher, Dieter Wandschneider, has commented that “In a world in which sickness can effectively be cured, clinics and spas are at people’s disposal, artificial limbs are applied, and replacement organs are implanted, the biological principle of survival has been ‘unhinged’.
+And that means, too, that natural evolution has come to an end”:

 One could object that the human species changes biologically even today — for example, in muscle structure, susceptibility to sickness, and life span.
 That cannot be denied.
 But these changes are manifestations of the “self-domestication” of man and thus consequences of civilization, which as such are not the results of natural selection.
-On the contrary, they are expressions of an evolution that is now taking place under completely different conditions, namely those of cultural evolution (Wandschneider 2005, p.
-204).
+On the contrary, they are expressions of an evolution that is now taking place under completely different conditions, namely those of cultural evolution (Wandschneider 2005, pp. 204-5).

 Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism